Dark-knight-09/Git-Action/git_action.md

 // This is the name of your workflow, it can be anything you like -->
 name:

-// This specifies when the workflow should be run -->
+// This specifies when the workflow(EVENT) should be run -->
 on:
     // The workflow will run when there's a push to the main branch
     push: